Great news in the fight for carbon neutrality in the United Kingdom, London has had proposals for its first carbon neutral workspace.

 Forward To Carbon Neutrality

-Although London is lagging behind the rest of the UK, there is still a lot of work for the entire country to meet its ambitious carbon emissions target.
+Although London is lagging behind the rest of the UK when it comes to going carbon neutral, there is still a lot of work for the entire country to meet its ambitious carbon emissions target.
 Net-zero carbon buildings need to become the norm.

 We look forward to seeing more proposals come forward, showcasing creative solutions to our carbon emission problems.